drupalprojects/menu_breadcrumb/README.txt

 Upgrading
 ---------
+Recommended: install drush and run "drush up"

-Replace the older menu_breadcrumb folder with the newer version, and then run update.php in case there are any database updates to apply.
+Manually: replace the older menu_breadcrumb folder with the newer version;
+then run "update.php" if present (to install any configuration changes).

 NOTES if you have installed a Drupal 8 development version:
 If upgrading from the Alpha to the Beta version of the module, or to a newer Beta, if option settings are not producing the desired effect:

 - Try clearing the cache, which fixes breacrumb on taxonomy pages (since this module's breadcrumb builder needs to be acknolwedged as higher priority).
+- Clearing the cache (at least the router cache) should clear up messages about any services missing (known issue upgrading beta1 to beta2).
-- If that fails, try uninstalling & reinstalling the module.
+- If all else fails, try uninstalling & reinstalling the module.

 Features